natcap/invest.users-guide/source/sdr.rst

  * The :math:`SDR_{max}` parameter used by Borselli et al. is set to 0.8 by default to reduce the number of parameters.
 Vigiak et al. (2012) propose to define SDR max as the fraction of topsoil particles finer than coarse sand (<1 mm).

-Evaluating sediment retention services
+Evaluating Sediment Retention Services
 --------------------------------------

-Sediment retention services
+Sediment Retention Services
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Translating the biophysical impacts of altered sediment delivery to human well-being metrics depends very much on the decision context.
 Soil erosion, suspended sediment and deposited sediment can have both negative and positive impacts on various users in a watershed (Keeler et al, 2012).
 These include, but are not limited to: